Bokashi Compost Buckets: An Easy DIY Method

 The term “bokashi” is Japanese, and it loosely translates to “fermented organic matter”.
 And in bokashi composting, that’s essentially what you are doing: you’re pickling your food waste.
-To do this process, you use a refuse product (like bran, wheat mill run, rice hulls, dried spent grain from breweries, or even sawdust or finely-shredded newspaper — anything fine or almost granular) that has been innoculated with EM, or “effective microorganisms”.
+To do this process, you use a refuse product (like bran, wheat mill run, rice hulls, dried spent grain from breweries, or even sawdust or finely-shredded newspaper — anything fine or almost granular) that has been inoculated with EM, or “effective microorganisms”.
 It’s also sometimes referred to as “effective microbes”.
-The innoculated product is commonly called bokashi bran, regardless of what it actually is made from.
+The inoculated product is commonly called bokashi bran, regardless of what it actually is made from.

 How Does Bokashi Work?

 Sprinkle a layer of bokashi bran into either a commercial or DIY bokashi bucket, then add your refuse in layers with bokashi bran mixed into it and sprinkled over the top.
-Doing this, you slowly build a bucket full of your kitchen waste.
+By doing this, you slowly build a bucket full of your kitchen waste.
 You’ll need to regularly drain out any liquid from the bucket so that it doesn’t smell bad.
 Bokashi is an anaerobic process, which means that it’s done without air, so you must pack your waste down solidly to press out any excess air and keep an airtight lid on the container.

-Once you have a full bucket, add one last thick layer of bokashi bran over the top, and then place on the lid and put the filled bokashi bucket somewhere to ferment for at least two weeks uninterrupted.
+Once you have a full bucket, add one last thick layer of bokashi bran over the top, and then put on the lid and place the filled bokashi bucket somewhere to ferment for at least two weeks uninterrupted.
 When the fermentation process is done, bury the contents of the bucket (commonly called “pre-compost”) in either a trench in the yard or in a prepared bokashi processing box.
 You can also bury fermented bokashi in a worm composter, add it to a compost tumbler or bury it in a compost pile if you prefer – pickling it makes it less appealing to wild animals, although composting worms love it.

 The microorganisms will continue their work in breaking down the plant material, and it’s usually gone quite quickly shortly thereafter, leaving you high-quality compost.